 Assuming this condition can be routinely satisfied, the timing of payment becomes a matter of negotiation as part of the overall commercial terms.
 Financing can address all these pressure points.
 As we will see, a comprehensive financing program can bridge timing gaps throughout the delivery and payment cycle while preserving profit margins that make the business worth pursuing in the first place.

 What is The Financing Process, Steps, and Alternatives?

 Let’s walk through an import transaction and examine the financing alternatives open to the business owner.

 Step 1: How to Get the Seller Comfortable

 Thinking back to the pressure points noted, chief among them for the Seller is gaining assurance they will receive payment.
-The willingness to offer pricing discounts, the ability to provide extended payment terms, and offers of added flexibility, all stem from the Seller’s belief they will pay in full within an acceptable period.
+The willingness to provide pricing discounts, the ability to provide extended payment terms, and provides added flexibility, all stem from the Seller’s belief they will pay in full within an acceptable period.
 Like all relationships, import arrangements often evolve and change over time.
-Buying on open account with extensive payment terms may be a worthy long-term goal.
-However, new relationships almost always require a foundation of trust engineered by an experienced lending institution which can facilitate early trades.
+Buying on an open account with extensive payment terms may be a worthy long-term goal.
+However, new relationships almost always require a foundation of trust engineered by an experienced lending institution that can facilitate early trades.
 Financing ensures success and satisfaction for both Seller and Importer.

-Commercial lenders offer three general services that start off the import process and address the needs of the Seller:
+Commercial lenders provide three general services that start off the import process and address the needs of the Seller:

 Sight Letters of Credit